krixi/remud/docs/content/development/scripting.md

 `contents(entity)` - Returns the contents of the given container, or unit if it is not a container.
 Players and rooms are containers and can hold objects.

 `players(entity)` - Returns the players in the given room, or unit if it isn't a room.

-`object_new(prototype_id)` - Creates a new instance of the given prototype, and drops it on the floor of the current room.

 ---